MTU Aero Engines AG: Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution | MarketScreener

 3. Details of person subject to the notification obligation

-Legal entity: The Capital Group Companies, Inc. City of registered office, country: Los Angeles, Kalifornien, United States of America (USA)
+Legal entity: EuroPacific Growth Fund City of registered office, country: Boston, Massachusetts, United States of America (USA)

 4. Names of shareholder(s)